Carroll Smith-Rosenberg: Early scholarship

 Smith-Rosenberg's first book, Religion and the Rise of the American City, was published in 1971.
-The book contained a study of the American Female Moral Reform Society, which she termed an “uniquely female institution” (Smith-Rosenberg, 1985, p.
+The book contained a study of the American Female Moral Reform Society, which she termed a "uniquely female institution" (Smith-Rosenberg, 1985, p.
 11), During her research, Smith-Rosenberg, said that she discovered a passionate 40-year correspondence between two women.
-Suddenly, Smith-Rosenberg has recalled, “everywhere I looked, the private papers of ordinary women beckoned” (Smith-Rosenberg, 1985, p.
+Suddenly, Smith-Rosenberg has recalled, "everywhere I looked, the private papers of ordinary women beckoned" (Smith-Rosenberg, 1985, p.
 27).

-Female World of Love and Ritual
+"The Female World of Love and Ritual"

-In 1975 Smith-Rosenberg published the article, “The Female World of Love and Ritual: Relations between Women in Nineteenth-Century America.”
-It was presented at the second Berkshire Conference on the History of Women (Melosh, 1990), and published as the lead article in the first-ever issue of Signs, the Journal of Women in Culture and Society (1975).
+In 1975 Smith-Rosenberg published the article, "The Female World of Love and Ritual: Relations between Women in Nineteenth-Century America".
+It was presented at the second Berkshire Conference on the History of Women (Melosh, 1990), and published as the lead article in the first-ever issue of Signs: Journal of Women in Culture and Society (1975).